Non-Stationary Inventory Control with Lead Times: Algorithms for Non-Stationary Inventory Control

-The proof of \Cref{thm:regret_LS_L_zero} is given in \Cref{app:regret_LS_L0}.
 With an optimal discretization, the regret bound matches, up to logarithmic factors, the ${\Omega(\sqrt{ST})}$ minimax lower bound, and this rate cannot be improved even when $S$ is known (\cref{thm:lower_bound}).
-In particular, when ${S=1}$, it recovers the $\Omega(\sqrt{T})$ lower bound on the static regret for zero-lead time lost-sales inventory systems with stationary demand \citep[Proposition 1]{zhang2020closing}, improving upon the ${\Omega\left(T^{2/3}\right)}$ bound for general continuum-armed bandits \citep[Theorem 4.2]{kleinberg2004nearly}.
-Since base-stock policies are optimal in lost-sales systems with zero lead time \citep{scarf1960optimality}, the algorithm learns the optimal policy.
+In particular, when ${S=1}$, it recovers the $\Omega(\sqrt{T})$ lower bound on the static regret for zero-lead time lost-sales inventory systems with stationary demand \citep[Proposition~1]{zhang2020closing}.
+Since base-stock policies are optimal in this setting \citep{scarf1960optimality}, the algorithm learns the optimal policy.
 These comparisons establish that \NSLSIC is order-optimal under both stationary and non-stationary demand.
 Moreover, in view of the $\Omega(\sqrt{ST})$ bound established for switching multi-armed bandits \citep{auer2002nonstochastic}, this result demonstrates that the deliberate exploitation of left-sided feedback offsets the complexity introduced by continuous and non-stationary demand, and inventory carry-over across time steps.
 Unlike existing approaches \citep{chen2021data}, \NSLSIC requires no restrictions on the degree of non-stationarity, or on the discreteness of the demand space.
 Finally, we find that learning with censored feedback requires a substantially more sophisticated method than the uncensored setting, yet the same order of regret remains achievable.
 In light of \Cref{thm:lower_bound,thm:regret_backlogging}, we conclude that in the absence of lead time, non-stationarity does not impede learnability, even when combined with demand censoring and an unknown frequency of change.